tainacan/tainacan-wiki/dev/creating-metadata-type.md

 When you register a new Metadata Type, it will be automatically added as an option in the Metadata configuration screen.
 It will also have the default metadata configuration form, where you set whether the metadata is *required* or not, accept *multiple values* or not, and so on.

 However, your metadata type may have specific options you want to give to the users.
-For example: In the Selectbox Metadata type, you can set what will be the options in your Selectbox.
+For example: In the Select Metadata type, you can set what will be the options in your Select.
 In the Numeric Metadata Type, we ant to allow users to decide the *step* for increasing values.

 To do this, you have to declare what are the options your metadata type has, and prepare another web component to be rendered in the metadata form: